Daniel-xsy/RoboBEV/docs/GET_STARTED.md

             assert corruption_root is not None, f"When benchmark corruption, specify nuScenes-C root"
 ```

-Then you only need to change the image path from the original to the corruptted one.
-Here is an example to do so:
+Then modify the image path from the `nuScenes` to `nuScenes-C` one, here is a simple example:

 ```python
 def get_corruption_path(corruption_root, corruption, severity, filepath):